 Unlike Nikon’s older DX format wide-angle zooms, this one adds VR (Vibration Reduction), with a 3.5-stop effectiveness in beating camera shake.
 There’s also a virtually silent AF-P stepping motor autofocus system, which works well for stills and movie capture alike.
 However, this does make both autofocus and manual focusing impossible with a number of older DSLRs, and there’s no focus distance scale.

 Sharpness is very good at the centre of the frame but drops off noticeably towards the corners.
-Performance could be better in terms of distortion and colour fringing but, overall, it’s a neat and very travel-friendly lightweight zoom.
+Performance could be better in terms of distortion and color fringing but, overall, it’s a neat and very travel-friendly lightweight zoom.

 Compared with Sigma’s slightly older 12-24mm Art lens, the Sigma 14-24mm f/2.8 DG HSM | A has a more modest maximum viewing angle but a faster aperture rating.
 The net result is that both lenses have a practically identical size and weight.
 The starring optical attraction is an ultra-high-precision moulded glass aspherical front element, which represents a considerable manufacturing challenge.
 Further optical highlights include three FLD (Fluorite-grade Low Dispersion) and three SLD (Special Low Dispersion) elements.